The Bottom Line

 - Our BigBlue 28W solar panel

-- Sandals, easily accessible for water crossings (and because who wants dirty sandals inside the panniers?)
+- Sandals (because who wants wet or dirty sandals inside the panniers?)

 I would worry slightly about tent poles being vulnerable to breakage in a crash when using these pockets.
 Perhaps a shorter set of poles (like those on newer bikepacking-focused tents) would fit perfectly, but a longer set would stick up beyond the top of the bag.
 That said, tent poles can be tricky to pack on a bike and this solution seems as good as any.